yjg30737/pyqt-openai/README.md

 * You can copy and download the image directly as well. just hover the mouse cursor over the image.
 * You can <b>fine-tune</b> openai with llama-index.
 * Support text(*.txt), image(*.png, *.jpg) file uploading
-  * You can send uploaded image files to GPT 4 Vision.
 * Support searching title and content in the conversation
 * Support "find text" feature (match word, case-sensitive, regex, etc.)
 * Support customizing feature (homepage, user and AI profile image)